Chinyeree/FlashLearn/README.md

 # FlashLearn

 FlashLearn is a browser-based flashcard learning app that uses spaced repetition to help users retain knowledge more effectively.
-Built with React (via CDN), Tailwind CSS, and Babel — no build tools or package managers required!
+Built with React (via CDN), Tailwind CSS, and Babel, no build tools or package managers required!

 ---